topherCantrell/computerarcheology/content/CoCo/MegaBug/README.md

 Hold enter down at start to max bugs at 32.
 Maze gets tougher each level beaten.
 9 different difficulties.
 The last has no loops (see maze generator).

+using the top of the stack as a register

 Reward screen between levels.